lrc-se/aoc-2021/README.md

 ### Day 15 (JavaScript)

 Solved using a general cost distance algorithm which is rather unpolished in its current state, but at least part 2 doesn't run for much longer than a second on my machine anyway.

+### Day 16 (JavaScript)

+Turned out to be pretty straightforward as long as the index in the bit stream was tracked properly, with some JS shortcuts.
+Had to make allowance for multiple test inputs as well, but I'm still limited to one test answer per part.